-Because the central purpose of habeas corpus is to test the legality of executive detention, the writ requires most fundamentally an Article III court able to hear the prisoner's claims and, when necessary, order release.
+oner's claims and, when necessary, order release.
 See Brown v.
-Allen, 344 U.S. 443, 533, 73 S.Ct.
-397, 97 L.Ed.
-469 (1953) (Jackson, J., concurring in result).
+Allen, 344 U.S. 443, 533 (1953) (Jackson, J., concurring in result).
 Beyond that, the process a given prisoner is entitled to receive depends on the circumstances and the rights of the prisoner.
 See Mathews v.
-Eldridge, 424 U.S. 319, 335, 96 S.Ct.
-893, 47 L.Ed.2d 18 (1976).
+Eldridge, 424 U.S. 319, 335 (1976).
 After much hemming and hawing, the majority appears to concede that the DTA provides an Article III court competent to order release.
-See ante, at 2272-2273.
+See ante, at 61.
 The only issue in dispute is the process the Guantanamo prisoners are entitled to use to test the legality of their detention.
 Hamdi concluded that American citizens detained as enemy combatants are entitled to only limited process, and that much of that process could be supplied by a military tribunal, with review to follow in an Article III court.
 That is precisely the system we have here.
 It is adequate to vindicate whatever due process rights petitioners may have.